NCPontefract/Text-Chat/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, but to be honest it's pretty much only going to be used for fun.
-See deployment for notes on how to deploy the project on a live system.
+See Installing for notes on how to install the project on a live system.

 Firstly, you should at least have and know how to operate a computer system running Windows 7 or later, because who in 2018 is using anything below 7 (Obviously besides the NHS lol).